alexlance/signal-message-exporter/README.md

 This project will export all SMS + MMS + Signal messages, so that all the messages can be re-imported into the Android messaging store.

-This project came about because of Signal's decision to drop SMS support out of Signal - to aid in this they provided an "Export SMS" facility, unfortunately it exports SMS only, and skips past MMS and also Signal messages.

 ## Caveats